Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Central Michigan's games this season have gone over 57.5 points three of seven times.
+- Central Michigan and its opponents have gone over the current 57.5-point total in three of seven games this season.

+- Northern Illinois has combined with its opponents to score more than 57.5 points in three of seven games this season.

 - Saturday's total is 1.4 points higher than the combined 56.1 PPG average of the two teams.

-- The 57.5 points these two squads have combined to allow on average this season is equal to the total in this contest.
+- This contest's over/under is equal to the 57.5 points per game these two squads have combined to allow this season.

-- The average total in Chippewas games this season is 56.7, 0.8 points fewer than Saturday's total of 57.5 .
+- The average total in Chippewas games this season is 56.7, 0.8 points fewer than Saturday's over/under of 57.5 .

-- The 53.9 PPG average total in Huskies games this season is 3.6 points fewer than this game's over/under.
+- The 57.5 over/under in this game is 3.6 points higher than the 53.9 average total in Huskies games this season.

 Central Michigan Stats and Trends

+- In Central Michigan's seven games this year, it has three wins against the spread.

-- The Chippewas have covered the spread once this season when favored by 5.5 points or more (in two chances).
+- The Chippewas have covered the spread once this season when favored by 5 points or more (in three chances).

-- Central Michigan's games this year have hit the over on two of seven set point totals (28.6%).

-- The Chippewas score 27.7 points per game, comparable to the 30.6 per contest the Huskies allow.

-- When Central Michigan records more than 30.6 points, it is 1-1 against the spread and 2-0 overall.
+- Central Michigan is 1-1 against the spread and 2-0 overall this season when the team notches more than 30.6 points.

-- Central Michigan is 2-3 against the spread and 3-2 overall when the team totals over 409.0 yards.
+- Central Michigan is 2-3 against the spread and 3-2 overall when the team amasses over 409.0 yards.

 - This year, the Chippewas have turned the ball over eight times, two more than the Huskies' takeaways (6).